toteph42/ident_switch/README.md

-# ident_switch
+# ident_switch plugin for Roundcube

 ![](https://img.shields.io/packagist/v/toteph42/ident_switch.svg)
 ![](https://img.shields.io/packagist/l/toteph42/ident_switch.svg)
 ![](https://img.shields.io/packagist/dt/toteph42/ident_switch.svg)

 ---------------------------------------------------------
-# Unfortunately maintainer is not fixing bugs.
-Therefore I created this fork for bug fixes.
-Feel free to submit any issues you have and I'll try to fix them.
+# I created this fork, since oroginal plugin is very long not been maintained.
+Feel free to submit any issues or commits you have and I'll try to fix / implent them.
 ---------------------------------------------------------

-ident_switch plugin for Roundcube

 This plugin allows users to switch between different accounts (including remote) in single Roundcube session like this: